 “But that makes my dreams all the more terrifying,” she gasped.

 He stroked her hair.
 “Yes.
 Have you noticed the candle?” he asked, and her eyes flashed to the flame.

 “Blue,” she choked.

-“Flames burn blue in the presence of demons.
-For a while I have suspected Lothanal and have had lanterns distributed around this area for several nights, they have often burned blue.
+“And folklore tells us that flames burn blue in the presence of demons.
+For a while I have suspected Lothanal and have had lanterns distributed around this area for several nights.
+At night, they have often burned blue.
 Tomorrow we have plans to bring into fruition.
-It might be dangerous and I will need your help.
+It might be dangerous, and I will need your help.
 That is, if you are able?”

 Her nod was barely perceptible.
 “Stephan,” she said clasping his hand more firmly.

 “Yes,” he answered, fearful of the intensity of her look.